LisKorzun/react---technical-assignments/extra-materials/react-handbook.md

 - You can use the [JavaScript array methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) to manipulate an array of data.
 - You need to give each array item a `key` — a string or a number that uniquely identifies it among other items in that array.
 - Rather than generating keys on the fly, you should include them in your data.
+- Keys must be unique among siblings.
+Keys must not change.
 <hr/>

 <details><summary><b></b></summary><br/>